Missing information?

 More information

 The 2nd Battalion patrolled intensively the last nights of September 1944.
-Right for them was 'Den Heuvel', a small bunch of about 300 m before the front, The Wylerbaan.
+Right for them was 'Den Heuvel', a small bunch of about 300 m before the front, the Wylerbaan.
 To prevent an enemy attack, it was necessary to purify the forest of the enemy.
 For that reason, two combat patrols got the task to expel the enemy.
 The Germans defended from covered manholes, in which they were safe for exploding grenades.
 The soldiers cleaned out hole for hole.
 During the action it rained bullets from machine guns and 20 mm guns.
 In this action George Jatros lost his life.

-www.ancestry.com – Headstone and Interment Record / 1920 Census, http://cgsc.contentdm.oclc.org/ – 508th Parachute Infantry Regiment, Letter George Jatros
+Source of information: Peter Schouteten, www.abmc.gov, www.archives.gov, www.wwiimemorial.com, www.ancestry.com – Headstone and Interment Record / 1920 Census, http://cgsc.contentdm.oclc.org/ – 508th Parachute Infantry Regiment, Letter George Jatros

 Photo source: www.findagrave.com – Des Philippet, Joost Claassens, M. Hermans